 The warm, sunny days of midsummer are a great time to observe the many kinds of pollinators that visit flowers.
 In Maine, the pollinators include the ruby-throated hummingbird and a variety of insects, such as butterflies, moths, native bees (270+ species), honeybees, flies and beetles.
-Some of these pollinators are colorful and showy, while others are tiny and may require quiet observation on your part before you see them.
+Some of these pollinators are colorful and showy, while others are tiny and may require quiet observation before you see them.
 In natural areas, meadow, seaside, and wetland plants are most floriferous in the summer.
 Garden plants such as annual flowers, herbs, and vegetables, many of which are from tropical or Mediterranean climates, also bloom in the summer, when the temperature is most similar to their homeland.
-Spend some time really looking at a variety of flowers in the wild, in your garden, or in the shopping center parking lot, and notice if there are pollinators visiting those plants.
+Spend some time really looking at a variety of flowers in the wild, in your garden, or in the shopping center parking lot, and notice if pollinators are visiting those plants.

 The sex life of plants